staskjs/staskjs.github.io/_posts/2016-05-03-my-workflow.md

 ## Solution 2

-And then I asked myself why can't I work with the same VPS, but right inside the terminal.
+Then I asked myself why can't I work with the same VPS, but right inside the terminal.
 I don't have to have all those modern and fancy editors to effectively work with code.
 So I decided to try and learn vim.
 I already used vim from time to time and I knew very few basic commands.
-I still used to think vim was a super hardcore editor too hard to use.
-But I was curious enough to inverstigate why.
+But I still used to think vim was a super hardcore editor too hard to learn.
+On the other point I was curious enough to try it out.

 ## Vim